recurly/recurly-client-node/README.md

 # Recurly

-This library houses the official node library for Recurly's V3 API.
+This repository houses the official node library for Recurly's V3 API.

 ## Documentation